Brian Donley, MD | Chief Executive Officer

 Olaf Wendler, MD, PhD, FRCS | Chair of Heart & Vascular

 Professor Olaf Wendler has been a Consultant in cardiothoracic surgery for more than 20 years.
 He is a Fellow of the Royal College of Surgeons and Professor of Cardiac Surgery at King’s College Hospital NHS Foundation Trust.
 He joined King’s College Hospital in 2004 and served as Clinical Director for Cardiovascular Services from 2006 to 2012.
 Professor Wendler has an international reputation for innovative minimally invasive heart surgery, and has been the lead cardiac surgeon in the Clinical Advisory Group of the NHS London Cardiovascular Strategic Clinical Network since 2013.

 Ruth Whitby, BSc, MBBS, DRCOG | Chair of General Practice

 Dr Ruth Whitby has more than 30 years’ experience in General Practice.
-She is a GP at the Wellington Hospital’s Platinum Medical Centre, where she has also served on the Medical Advisory Committee, and has a special interest in general medicine, stress management, health screening and paediatrics.
+She is a GP at King Edward VII's Hospital, and has a special interest in general medicine, stress management, health screening and paediatrics.
 Dr Whitby was the first native English-speaking doctor to be awarded a Japanese Medical License whilst working as a GP in Tokyo from 1994 to 1997, and she holds a medical degree from King’s College London, a diploma in obstetrics and gynaecology, and a first-class honours degree in neuroanatomy